makoConstruct/termpose/README.md

 //"lol.
 Maybe that's best.
 ```

-here's me making a start on defining a universal type system:
+here's me making a start on defining a cross-language type system(see Cap'n Proto if you're interested in that kind of thing):
 ```termpose
 meta
   description "